 If you cancel or make a claim for reimbursement of a direct debit repaying your mortgage account, and fail to make alternative arrangements for payment, your account will go into arrears.

 If you do not repay the mortgage loan when due then you will be in breach of the terms and conditions of your mortgage and Haven will take the appropriate steps to recover the amount due.
 This could mean that Haven will commence legal proceedings seeking an order for possession against you, which will put your home at risk and affect your credit rating, and limit your ability to access credit in the future.
 All of your obligations in connection with the mortgage loan will be detailed in your credit agreement.

 Can I make additional payments and/or repay my mortgage loan early?

-A fixed rate mortgage loan may be repaid in full, or in part, subject to an early breakage cost.
-The formula to calculate the early breakage cost is detailed above.
+A fixed rate mortgage loan may be repaid in full, or in part, subject to an early breakage charge.
+The formula to calculate the early breakage charge is detailed above.

 What is the total amount I will have to pay?

 The following examples may give you an indication of the total amount payable at the end of a typical mortgage.

 A typical €100,000, 20 year mortgage for an Owner Occupier Residential Property with LTV greater than 80% will have a variable interest rate of 3.15% and APR 3.2%, and 240 monthly repayments of €562.14.
 If the APR does not vary during the term of the mortgage, the total cost of credit i.e. the total amount repayable less than the amount of the loan would be €35,127.77 (inclusive of valuation report fees of €215).
 The total amount repayable would be €135,127.77.
 The effect of a 1% increase in interest rates for such a mortgage will add €51.77 to the monthly repayments.